 We have a lemon law we know what it applies to and what the remedies are.
 The big question, of course, is ‘what makes a vehicle a lemon?’

-- Safety defects are defects that put the driver, passengers, and other drivers in danger
+Safety defects are defects that put the driver, passengers, or other drivers in danger.

 A heater that never works, an air conditioner that intermittently blows hot, or a door handle that doesn’t function despite repair after repair all qualify as substantial.
 Your problem does not have to be safety related to qualify.
 Most safety issues are obvious – at least to the driver.
 Stalling on the highway, vibrations from the brake pedal, a transmission that ‘catches’ or ‘lags,’ and an engine that keeps running hot would all be considered to be safety related issues.